shootdaj/TestRepo/README.md

 **Note**: WS2812s are are sometimes (incorrectly) referred to as "WS2811".
 Even though for most practical purposes the names WS2811 and WS2812 are interchangeable, it's important to realize that the WS2811 (http://www.adafruit.com/datasheets/WS2811.pdf) is the name for the driver chip that drives the RGB LED, and WS2812 (http://www.adafruit.com/datasheets/WS2812.pdf) is the name for the entire component, including the LED and the driver chip.
 But since the WS2811 driver chip is essentially useless without the LED, the name "WS2811" is many times used interchangeably with WS2812.
 Many vendors sell WS2812s as WS2811, so if searching vendor sites to buy the WS2812, try searching for WS2811 also.
 The Adafruit product known as NeoPixel is the same as the WS2812, rebranded for Adafruit.

-The code for these zones is stored in the ExternalZones project and the example programs to run on this are in the ZonePrograms project.
-Please see those for an example on how to implement your own setup.

 ## FINAL NOTES AND FUTURE PLANS

-This is my first open-source project, and therefore there are bound to be issues, errors, and incompatibilities.
-This project also has almost no tests mainly because it was something I hacked up in a few days just to get the FadeCandy board working.
-My intention is to add tests in the functional parts of the application where things can potentially break.
-This is one of the main priorities.
-Other priorities are to add support for more hardware controllers and more kinds of lighting.
-It is also planned to add zone subtypes, and enforce which programs can run on which zone subtypes.
-This will introduce a much more predictable way programs run on zones, because that essentially would allow the person programming the zone program to specify what kind of zones a program can run on.
-The "type" of zone will entail things like how many pixels are available to display on, what configuration the pixels are in, and other information about the zone configuration.
+This application is still in the early phases of architecture and therefore there are bound to be issues, errors, and incompatibilities.
 Please feel free to create issues in the Github issue tracker, and if you have any specific questions directed towards me, please feel free to email me.
 I will try to respond as timely as possible.